amin-nikanjam/SilentBugsInTensorFlowKeras/README.md

 # Silent Bugs in TensorFlow and Keras
 This Replication Package is intended for replication of results presented in the paper "Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and Tensorflow" submitted to IEEE Transactions on Software Engineering in Dec 2021.
 It contains the data and artifacts used in the paper.

-Our replication package consists of three main folders: Manual_Labelling, Survey, and bugs_list.
+Our replication package consists of three main folders: Manual_Labelling, Survey, and Artifacts.

 ## Manual_Labelling
 This folder contains, the file **Keras_Bugs_Sheets.xlsx** contains three sheets: